Rupaktyagi/ByteQuest-SoftwaresAssingment/README.md

 # ByteQuest-SoftwaresAssingment
- - This application contain all end to end points of Product ehich is used in online shoping application
+ - This application contain all end to end points of Product which is used in online shopping application.

 # Functionalities
--   add Product to database
+-   Add Product to database
 -   See all products
 -   See Product by giving productId
+-   Delete Product
+-   Update Product